©Trustees of the British Museum

 The items at the British Museum were collected by an Anglican missionary, Wilfrid Barbrooke Grubb, at the turn of the 20th century.
 Previously, between 1845 and 1848, Anglican missionaries led by Captain Allen Gardiner, founder of the Patagonian Mission Society (PMS, which would later become the South American Missionary Society, SAMS), tried and failed to settle the Bolivian Chaco and convert its Indigenous Peoples to Christianity, and so shifted their efforts to Patagonia.

 The Paraguayan War (1864-1870), however, which pitted Paraguay against the Triple Alliance of Argentina, Brazil and Uruguay, left the government in substantial national and international debt.
-As a result, Indigenous lands in the Chaco were appropriated and sold to Anglican interest groups, and missionary activity was leveraged to provide stability for the buyers of these lands, who sought to rent them out.
+As a result, Indigenous lands in the Chaco were appropriated and sold to land speculators, who sold them lately to Anglican interest groups.
+Missionary activity was leveraged to provide stability for the buyers of these lands, who sought to rent them out.

 Barbrooke Grubb built various mission stations in the Chaco region, from the River Paraguay towards the contested border with Bolivia, and by 1910 had constructed various roads connecting Anglican missions.
 He was called the “Pacificator of the Indians” by the Paraguayan government.